This post is a guest submission. Please see our Disclaimer, Disclosures, & Affiliate Notice for details.

 All these side effects make it clear that excess of everything is bad – even if it is a beneficial drink like coffee.
 So, if you’re addicted to coffee – reducing your daily coffee consumption would be a good idea.
 Keep reducing your daily cup-count till your reach 1-2 coffee cups every day.
 This way, you will be able to consume coffee, the healthy way.

 If you’re already drinking just 1-2 cups of coffee per day, it is fine!
 Your body will only benefit from such an amount of coffee!
 Just make sure that you are brewing coffee in a normal manner and aren’t taking excess of it.
+If you don’t have a coffee pot just yet or are looking for a new one, check out some of these coffee brewers that are sure to make a great cup of coffee.

 Anthony is a professional barista in the city of Chicago.
 He has written for many online publications on various topics related to coffee.